Configure DKIM

 After the initial setup of Conbool, an additional DNS record is required to fully activate DKIM.

-Step 1: Retrieve DKIM Key from the Dashboard
+Step 1: Retrieve DKIM Key from the Setup Assistant

 Step 2: Set DNS Record at Your Provider